DrewKiino/Firebolt/README.md

 resolver2.register { ClassA() }

 // `register` also returns the Resolver itself
-// make sure to use it when resolving resolver specific instances
+// make sure to use it when resolving Resolver specific instances
-// since those instances won't be available in the Global scope for the standalone `get` qualifiers resolver2.register { resolver in ClassB(classA: resolver.get()) }
+// since those instances won't be available in the Global scope
+// for the standalone `get` qualifiers resolver2.register { resolver in ClassB(classA: resolver.get()) }
 resolver2.register { ClassC(classA: $0.get()) }
 ```